 3. ISP Throttling

-Some Internet Service Providers (ISPs) intentionally slow down your connection after a certain data threshold is reached or during high traffic periods.
-This practice, known as throttling, can significantly impact your internet speed.
+Some Internet Service Providers intentionally slow down your connection after you hit a certain data limit or when traffic is heavy.
+This is called throttling, and it can really mess with your speeds.

 4. Wi-Fi Interference